Noginsk, Krasnoyarsk Krai

 Noginsk was a settlement in the Tunguska Plateau, in the western Evenkiyskiy District, Krasnoyarsk Krai.
 The village was a port on the Nizhnyaya Tunguska River.

 History

 The village was founded by Mikhail Sidorov in 1859 under the name of the Olga-Vasilievsky Mine, named in honour of the wife and friend of Sidorov.
 A graphite mine was opened in Noginsk in the same year and was supplied to pencil factories in St Petersburg and other cities.

-During the Soviet era, the settlement developed thanks to the extraction of graphite, and helped to encourage the settlement and development of the Far North of the former USSR.
+During the Soviet era, the settlement developed thanks to the extraction of graphite, and helped to encourage the settlement and development of the Russian Far North.
 A village council was formed on 20 March 1950 and Noginsk was proclaimed as a working village on 16 March 1951.

 Noginsk had the third largest deposit of coal and graphite in the Soviet Union, amounting to around 9 million tons; however, due to the cost of extracting it, operations at the mine ceased shortly after the collapse of the USSR when the extraction company closed.